Treatment in Spring Can Help Protect Your Birch Trees

 If the tree is infected by Bronze Birch Borers in the Spring, by late summer, the foliage will turn brown, usually starting in branches in the crown of the tree of 3/4” to 1”diameter.
 The infection will work it’s way down the trunk.

 - Keeping trees healthy and vigorous is the best prevention.
 Make sure they are well watered when it’s hot, and fertilize in the Spring to give them the nutrients they need.
 Mulch with bark dust over the roots, to keep them cool, but don’t pile mulch up against the base of the tree.

 - Remove dying trees and infected branches, so the borer won’t spread to other trees.

 - When planting new birch trees, choose resistant varieties, such as B. nigra ‘Heritage’ and B. nigra.

-Tree Care Professionals can apply insecticidal sprays that can be used in May and June, just as the larvae are starting to emerge.
+Insecticidal sprays can be used in May and June, just as the larvae are starting to emerge.
 Systemic insecticides can also be used as a soil drench, around the root zone of the tree, to target the beetles as they emerge, and the larvae living beneath the bark.